keithalewis/math/pdv.md

 The paper is not clear on how data are used to produce the $R_j$.
 VIX data are 30-day vols and implied volatility can be obtained from option prices, but at what maturities?

+A fundamental flaw in the paper is the authors seeming to be unaware that any model that fits European options automatically fits the VIX.

+"Beyond the ability to produce desired spot-vol dynamics and capture spot-vol historical patterns, an important criterion to assess the quality of a PDV model should be its hedging performance on backtests, a task we leave for future work."